Brainstorming: Group passing technique

 Each person in a circular group writes down one idea, and then passes the piece of paper to the next person, who adds some thoughts.
-This continues until everybody gets his or her original piece of paper back.
+This continues until everybody gets their original piece of paper back.
 By this time, it is likely that the group will have extensively elaborated on each idea.

 The group may also create an "idea book" and post a distribution list or routing slip to the front of the book.
 On the first page is a description of the problem.
-The first person to receive the book lists his or her ideas and then routes the book to the next person on the distribution list.
+The first person to receive the book lists their ideas and then routes the book to the next person on the distribution list.
 The second person can log new ideas or add to the ideas of the previous person.
 This continues until the distribution list is exhausted.
 A follow-up "read out" meeting is then held to discuss the ideas logged in the book.
 This technique takes longer, but it allows individuals time to think deeply about the problem.